Estate Planning typically contains the following documents:

 - Appointment of Agent for Funeral Arrangements

 - Declaration of Guardian in Event of Later Incapacity

 - Transfers of Title

 - Disposition of Remains

-Every client is different so not all documents will apply to each plan.
-Additional documents may be necessary to protect certain assets, such as NFA Gun Trusts, Special Needs Trusts, Revocable Trusts, Irrevocable Trust, etc. An Experienced Estate Planning Attorney can customize an Estate Plan ranging from a simple will to more complex trusts tailored to your specific needs.
+Every client is different so not all documents will apply to each estate plan.
+Additional documents may be necessary to protect certain assets, such as Special Needs Trusts, Revocable Trusts, Irrevocable Trust, etc. An Experienced Estate Planning Attorney can customize an Estate Plan ranging from a simple will to more complex trusts tailored to your specific needs.
 North Texas Estate Planning Attorney Ronda Haynes has 20+ years experience in Probate And Estate Planning.
 From Simple Wills & Trusts to Very Complex Estates, you’re in good hands with The Law Office Of Ronda S. Haynes.

 Do I Really Need An Estate Plan?